carla-simulator/carla/Docs/content_authoring_large_maps.md

 ## Handling a Large Map in the Unreal Editor

 Now that you have imported your new map, you will find the map in the content browser inside a folder that will be named `map_package` by default.
-The folder will have an alternative name if you used the `"--package=<package_name>"` argument.
+The folder will have an alternative name if you used the `"--package=<package_name>"` argument with the import command.
 Inside this folder, open the `Maps` folder and open the folder inside this one.
 Inside you will find several *level* files that are coloured orange.

 ![export_large_map_fbx](img/tuto_content_authoring_maps/tiles_content_browser.png)

 There will be one level file one for the whole map and one level file for each tile you exported from RoadRunner.
 To add assets to the map like buildings and vegetation, double click on the level file for the tile that you want to work on (e.g. in this example `LargeMap_Tile_0_0`) in order to load it in the editor.
-You may need to change the view mode from `Lit` to `Unlit` to be able to see your tile once you have loaded it.
+The tiles don't have any lighting settings by default, so you may need to change the view mode from `Lit` to `Unlit` to be able to see your tile once you have loaded it.
 Now you can follow the [same procedure as for standard maps](tuto_content_authoring_maps.md#importing-assets-and-adding-them-to-the-map) to add details to your map, make sure to save the modifications you make to the tile you are working on, then load the next tile and repeat the procedure.
 You cannot work on the entire map in one go, so loading (by double clicking) the level file for the entire map (the file that is not followed by the suffix `_Tile_X_Y`) will not be useful for decorating the map.

 ![export_large_map_fbx](img/tuto_content_authoring_maps/large_map_unreal.png)